Dr. Kathryn Mattick of Cats Exclusive Named as AXIS Pharmacy Northwest “Featured Vet” for September 2020

 I had knee surgery this summer and just bought a new road bike to help with my PT-approved activity.
 I also have a Vespa that I like to ride.
 Although the summer is winding down, my garden is still quite needy.
 Anyone need a zucchini?!

-Congratulations again to Dr. Mattick on being selected as our “Vet of the Month”.
+Congratulations again to Dr. Mattick on being selected as our “Featured Vet”.
 We thank you for all that you and your team at Cats Exclusive do for our feline community wish you all the very best!

 Cats Exclusive Veterinary Center